KSAMissionCtrl/OpsTracker/README.md

 - Leaflet map can be finicky in a number of ways - most notably it doesn't mousewheel zoom centered on the cursor and can sometimes load showing off the edge of the map.
 Generally can be fixed by upsizing/downsizing or going fullscreen
 - The downsized default map view for vessel pages does not interpret coordinates properly, so the info control is disabled as well as some features, but everything works fine if you size up the map view
 - In rare instances the menu will fail to load properly on initial page load.
 A full refresh (Ctrl+F5) seems to fix it every time
+- Sometimes the map dialog doesn't like to appear in the proper position

 ### Future Fixes/Changes/Additions